mngugi/WebVuln--Plus/README.md

 - Test regularly for framing vulnerabilities
 ---

-# Web Vulnerability #88: Inadequate Session Timeout
+# Web Vulnerability #88: ⏳ Inadequate Session Timeout

 **Description:**
 Inadequate session timeout refers to the failure of a web application to properly invalidate user sessions after a period of inactivity.
-This allows an attacker to potentially hijack a valid session if it remains active beyond a reasonable time limit.
-Sessions that never expire or that last excessively long increase the risk of unauthorized access, especially on shared or public devices.
+This allows an attacker to potentially hijack a valid session if it remains active beyond a reasonable time limit. 🕵️‍♂️ Sessions that never expire or that last excessively long increase the risk of unauthorized access, especially on shared or public devices.

 **Risk:**
-High
+🚨 High

 **Impact:**
-- Unauthorized access to user accounts
+- 🔓 Unauthorized access to user accounts
-- Data theft or manipulation
+- 🛑 Data theft or manipulation
-- Session hijacking attacks
+- 🎭 Session hijacking attacks
-- Prolonged exposure of user credentials or session tokens
+- 🧾 Prolonged exposure of user credentials or session tokens

 **Affected Components:**
-- Session management module
+- 🧩 Session management module
-- Authentication mechanism
+- 🔐 Authentication mechanism
-- Application timeout settings
+- 🕰️ Application timeout settings

 **Steps to Reproduce:**
-1. Log into the application with valid credentials.
+1. 🔑 Log into the application with valid credentials.
-2. Remain inactive for an extended period (e.g., 30 minutes to several hours).
+2. ⌛ Remain inactive for an extended period (e.g., 30 minutes to several hours).
-3. Attempt to use the session again without re-authenticating.
+3. 🔄 Attempt to use the session again without re-authenticating.
-4. Observe that the session is still valid and the application has not logged the user out.
+4. 🚪 Observe that the session is still valid and the application has not logged the user out.

 **Mitigation:**
-- Implement strict session timeout policies (e.g., auto logout after 15–30 minutes of inactivity).
+- 🕵️ Implement strict session timeout policies (e.g., auto logout after 15–30 minutes of inactivity).
-- Revalidate sessions on critical actions such as payments, settings changes, or data exports.
+- 🔁 Revalidate sessions on critical actions such as payments, settings changes, or data exports.
-- Use server-side session expiration controls, not just client-side JavaScript timers.
+- 🖥️ Use server-side session expiration controls, not just client-side JavaScript timers.
-- Clearly inform users when a session is about to expire and allow secure reauthentication if needed.
+- ⚠️ Clearly inform users when a session is about to expire and allow secure reauthentication if needed.

 **References:**
-- OWASP Session Management Cheat Sheet
+- 📘 OWASP Session Management Cheat Sheet
-- OWASP Top 10: A2 – Broken Authentication
+- 📘 OWASP Top 10: A2 – Broken Authentication
-- NIST SP 800-63B Digital Identity Guidelines – Session Management
+- 📘 NIST SP 800-63B Digital Identity Guidelines – Session Management

 ---

-# Web Vulnerability #89: Insufficient Logging and Monitoring
+# Web Vulnerability #89: 📉 Insufficient Logging and Monitoring

 **Description:**
 Insufficient logging and monitoring occurs when a web application fails to properly log security-relevant events or does not monitor those logs for suspicious activity.
-This limits the ability of system administrators to detect, investigate, and respond to attacks in a timely manner.
-Without adequate logs, intrusion attempts and successful breaches may go unnoticed.
+This limits the ability of system administrators to detect, investigate, and respond to attacks in a timely manner. 🕶️ Without adequate logs, intrusion attempts and successful breaches may go unnoticed.

 **Risk:**
-High
+🚨 High

 **Impact:**
-- Delayed detection of breaches
+- 🕑 Delayed detection of breaches
-- Inability to perform forensic analysis
+- 🧪 Inability to perform forensic analysis
-- Failure to comply with auditing and regulatory requirements
+- 📋 Failure to comply with auditing and regulatory requirements
-- Increased damage due to undetected malicious activity
+- 🔍 Increased damage due to undetected malicious activity

 **Affected Components:**
-- Server-side logging mechanisms
+- 📂 Server-side logging mechanisms
-- Security event monitoring systems
+- 📡 Security event monitoring systems
-- Intrusion detection systems (IDS)
+- 🛡️ Intrusion detection systems (IDS)
-- Administrative dashboards and alerts
+- 🖥️ Administrative dashboards and alerts

 **Steps to Reproduce:**
-1. Attempt a common attack (e.g., SQL injection, brute-force login).
+1. ⚔️ Attempt a common attack (e.g., SQL injection, brute-force login).
-2. Check server logs and administrative interfaces.
+2. 📁 Check server logs and administrative interfaces.
-3. Observe that the event was not logged or no alert was generated.
+3. 🚫 Observe that the event was not logged or no alert was generated.
-4. Verify that no real-time monitoring or alerting mechanisms responded to the suspicious activity.
+4. ❌ Verify that no real-time monitoring or alerting mechanisms responded to the suspicious activity.

 **Mitigation:**
-- Implement detailed logging for authentication attempts, permission changes, input validation failures, and access to sensitive data.
+- 📝 Implement detailed logging for authentication attempts, permission changes, input validation failures, and access to sensitive data.
-- Store logs in a secure, tamper-proof location.
+- 🔒 Store logs in a secure, tamper-proof location.
-- Set up real-time monitoring and alerting systems to detect anomalies.
+- ⏰ Set up real-time monitoring and alerting systems to detect anomalies.
-- Regularly review and analyze logs for signs of compromise.
+- 📊 Regularly review and analyze logs for signs of compromise.
-- Ensure logging covers all tiers of the application, including APIs, backend services, and databases.
+- 🧱 Ensure logging covers all application tiers: APIs, backend services, and databases.

 **References:**
-- OWASP Logging Cheat Sheet
+- 📘 OWASP Logging Cheat Sheet
-- OWASP Top 10: A10 – Insufficient Logging & Monitoring
+- 📘 OWASP Top 10: A10 – Insufficient Logging & Monitoring
-- NIST SP 800-92: Guide to Computer Security Log Management
+- 📘 NIST SP 800-92: Guide to Computer Security Log Management

----
+***
+# Web Vulnerability #90: 🧠 Business Logic Vulnerabilities

+**Description:**
+Business logic vulnerabilities arise when an attacker exploits flaws in the intended workflow or process rules of a web application.
+These are not traditional security bugs like XSS or SQL injection, but logical loopholes that allow actions the system was not intended to permit.

+🛠️ These issues often stem from improper enforcement of rules such as pricing, authentication flow, authorization, or transactional limits.

+**Risk:**
+🚨 High

+**Impact:**
+- 🛒 Unauthorized discounts or free products
+- 💸 Financial fraud or bypass of payment
+- 🔐 Unauthorized access to restricted features
+- 📉 Reputational damage due to broken trust

+**Affected Components:**
+- 🧾 Payment workflows
+- 🔁 Order processing
+- 📦 Inventory systems
+- 🔐 Access control logic
+- 📝 User account and subscription handling

+**Steps to Reproduce:**
+1. Analyze the business workflow (e.g., shopping cart, registration process).
+2. Identify assumptions or rules (e.g., "discount applies only once").
+3. Try to bypass or abuse those rules (e.g., apply the discount multiple times).
+4. Observe if the application allows actions that violate intended logic.

+**Example Attack Scenarios:**
+- 🔁 Repeated use of one-time coupons
+- 💳 Skipping payment step via crafted HTTP requests
+- 🧮 Manipulating product quantities or prices client-side
+- 📧 Registering with unverified emails to access premium features

+**Mitigation:**
+- 🔍 Perform threat modeling to identify abuse cases
+- 🛡️ Enforce business rules strictly on the server side
+- 📊 Implement logging and alerts for unusual patterns
+- 🔄 Regularly audit workflows and permission boundaries
+- 👥 Include product managers in security reviews to validate logic assumptions

+**References:**
+- OWASP Top 10: A05 – Security Misconfiguration
+- OWASP Business Logic Security
+- CWE-840: Business Logic Errors